ebasanez/action-lambda-python-zip/README.md

     - Partial ARN - `123456789012:function:function-name`
 - `requirements_txt`
     The name/path for the `requirements.txt` file.
 Defaults to `requirements.txt`.
+  `requirements_extra_index_url`
+    Url to private repo, in order to add our libraries to the Lambda layer.
+Defaults to `None`.
 ### Example Workflow
 ```yaml
 on: